 JavaServer Faces (JSF) is a Java-based Web application framework designed to help integrate server-side user interfaces (UIs) during development.
 JSF includes an API for representing UI components and managing their state, handling events, server-side validation, and data conversion.
 JSF also includes two JavaServer Pages custom tag libraries.
 The JSF programming model lets helps developers configure components and create, bind, and store UIs.
 In this section on JavaServer Faces, we offer news, research and tutorials on using JSF to help develop applications.
 Learn how JSF lets you build rich internet applications that implement separation of behavior and presentation, allowing Web application developers to focus on individual aspects of a project and use JSF technology to link them together.

-An Intro to JSF 2.0 Development: Getting started
+An Introduction to JSF 2.0 Development Tutorial: Getting started

 04 Feb 2011

 Video - Want to learn JSF 2.0?
 Well, this tutorial, a first in a long set, will teach you how to configure a development environment with Tomcat 7, the Mojarra libraries from Sun/Oracle (jsf-impl.jar & jsf-api.jar), and it will then show you how to write,...